 RTCP [RFC3550] is generated per media session.
 However, with MPRTP, the media sender spreads the RTP load across several interfaces.
 The media sender SHOULD make the path selection, load balancing and fault tolerance decisions based on the characteristics of each path.
-Therefore, apart from normal RTP sequence numbers defined in [RFC3550], the MPRTP sender MUST add subflow-specific sequence numbers to help calculate fractional losses, jitter, RTT, playout time, etc., for each path, and a subflow identifier to associate the characteristics with a path.
+Therefore, apart from normal RTP sequence numbers defined in [RFC3550], the MPRTP sender MUST add the following within the SSRC scope, subflow-specific sequence numbers to help calculate fractional losses, jitter, RTT, playout time, etc., for each subflow, and a subflow identifier to associate the characteristics with a path.
 The RTP header extension for MPRTP is shown in Section 9.1.